B2B Ecommerce Platform Comparison

 For some companies, hiring developers (and using an open-source solution) makes plenty of sense.
 You have the resources in house to do this, or you have the budget to hire.
 For other companies, hiring may not be an option.

 How does this affect real people?
 If your IT team already has a full plate, building your own open-source ecommerce initiative could place a massive burden on them.
-It’s something to consider as you compare B2B ecommerce platforms.
+It’s something to consider as you compare the leading B2B ecommerce platforms.

 Out of the box